Zarak-Shah-ji/HealthCare_Reimbursement_Model/README.md

 6. Open a pull request.

 ## License
-This project is licensed under the [Your License] - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT LICENSE - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please contact [Your Name] at [Your Email].
+For any questions or feedback, please email me at: zarak.shahjee1@gmail.com.

----

-Feel free to customize this template further based on the specific details and requirements of your project.